-History of Constantinople and Rome
+Constantinople and Rome

-Shared History of Istanbul and Rome
+Capitals of Roman Empire: Istanbul (Constantinople) and Rome

 Istanbul was founded in 638 BC as a Greek colony.
 The area where it was founded on is called today Sarayburnu whose historical name is Seraglio Point.
 At the hill of Seraglio Point, which is located on the southern part of the Bosphorus, lies Topkapı Palace, the famous accommodation of Ottoman Sultans.
 The palace was founded over the Greek colony Byzantium.